TahirMansourr/TahirMansourr/README.md

 - 👋 Hi, I’m @TahirMansourr
-- 👀 I’m interested in React js and Django
+- 👀 I’m interested in NextJs, ReactJs, and MongoDB
-- 💞️ I’m looking to collaborate on Django and React applications
+- 💞️ I’m looking to collaborate on Next and MongoDB applications
 - 📫 How to reach me .
 You can send an email on tahirelmag@gmail.com

 <!---